Live Nation (events promoter)

 Live Nation is an American events promoter and venue operator based in Beverly Hills, California.
 Founded in 1996 by Robert F. X. Sillerman as SFX Entertainment, the company's business was built around consolidating concert promoters into a national entity to counter the oversized influence of ticket behemoth Ticketmaster.
-In 2000, the company was sold to Clear Channel Communications for $4.4 billion and operated as Clear Channel Entertainment until 2005, when it was spun off as Live Nation.
+In 2000, the company was sold to Clear Channel Communications for US$4.4 billion and operated as Clear Channel Entertainment until 2005, when it was spun off as Live Nation.
 In 2010, Live Nation merged with the ticketing firm Ticketmaster to form a larger conglomerate named Live Nation Entertainment, with both brand names continuing to operate as subsidiaries of Live Nation Entertainment.

 History

 Early years

 The company was originally established in 1996 as SFX Entertainment, a subsidiary of media executive Robert F. X. Sillerman's SFX Broadcasting.
 During the late 1990s, SFX acquired a number of concert promoters, including Sunshine Promotions, The Entertainment Group, and Avalon Entertainment Partners.
 In 2000, Sillerman sold SFX to Clear Channel Communications for $4.4 billion.
 In 2005, Clear Channel spun off its entertainment division and named the new company Live Nation.
 Michael Rapino was appointed as the company's CEO.